Pregnant? What can I do?

 If you have had unprotected sex, then there is a chance that you are pregnant.

 The first thing to do is get the pregnancy confirmed.
-You can do this by going to any of the Sexual Health Clinics in Tayside or the Western Isles, your GP, The WEB, The Corner, Young people's services for free or you can buy a test from the pharmacy.
+You can do this by going to any of the Sexual Health Clinics in Tayside or the Western Isles, your GP, The Corner, Young people's services for free or you can buy a test from the pharmacy.

 What are my options?